woodcrafty/reck/docs/tutorial.rst

 More than 255 fields
 ====================
-Record types have no limit on the number of fields whereas named tuples are limited to 255 fields::
+Record types have no limit on the number of fields, whereas named tuples are limited to 255 fields::

     >>> fieldnames = ['f{0}'.format(i) for i in range(1000)]